SingleDigitIQ/cozylights/README.md

 - add /ignore certain block

+- Amanatides and Woo is too much for voxel reality.
+There needs to be something

+- Still need to have /disableongen for multiplayer servers and potatoes.
+Also put all commands behind a permission gate

+- Still need to investigate chess order and every other one order for cozylightVs generation for potatoes

+- Needs an option that always generates only optimized for mobile versions of everything if that helps at all.
+Add multiplayer/mobile settings(very little light nodes, very simple light map), and mid settings(more or less okayish), max is default

 - algo for many adjacent lights

 - see what can be done about snow and slabs not passing the light through

-- make dropped items emit cozy light if they have light_source above 0, just like in original wielded light mod
+- make dropped items emit cozy lights(but less) if they have light_source above 0, just like in original wielded light mod

 - make sure bigger lights wont go unnoticed in on_generated and schematic placement. apparnetly on generated can support lights up to 80 if max area radius is 120

-- stress test it with heavily modded worlds, possible problem: luajit ram limit for default luajit on linux?

-- illuminate transparent liquids too if possible without making it look weird, except dont make floodable light sources work underwater just like in original wielded light
+- dont make floodable light sources work underwater just like in original wielded light

 - fix nodecore dynamic light source not updating the brightness/radius